cfryerdev/WowSandbox/README.md

 # Why are you building this?
 Eh, seemed fun and a good challenge.
 Also, I dont really have an opinion on private servers.

-# Where can I track progress on WunCraft?
+# Where can I track progress on WowSandbox?
 You can track progress on my GitHub project board: [Board](https://github.com/cfryerdev/WowSandbox/projects/1)

 # When will it be done?